wpilibsuite/frc-docs/source/docs/software/hardware-apis/pneumatics/pneumatics.rst

         double current = pcm.GetCompressorCurrent();

-The Pneumatic Hub also has methods for enabling compressor control using the REV Analag Pressure Sensor (``enableAnalog`` method).
+The Pneumatic Hub also has methods for enabling compressor control using the REV Analog Pressure Sensor (``enableAnalog`` method).

 Solenoid control
 ----------------